foyez/fullstack/README.md

 A **public key** that is copied to the SSH server(s).
 Anyone with a copy of the public key can encrypt data which can then only be read by the person who holds the corresponding **private key**.
 Once an SSH server receives a public key from a user and considers the key trustworthy.

-Encryption Method - Asymmetric Cryptography (Algorithms)
+Encryption Methods:

+- Symmetrical Encryption
+- Asymmetrical Encryption
+- Hashing

 Create a ssh key: